5l1v3r1/the_commander/README.md

 # the_comander
-Put the simple script on crontab and control server from git
+Put the simple script on crontab and control server from git: